-For 2014, the 2034 Cadastre has proposed that the evolution of the vision of the "Cadastre" theme, in which having full coverage of the municipality, region or country, is more important than having precision, considering that the data will be refined gradually.
-Something that resembles my approach of those years, in what we called "contextual management" taking advantage of "geomatics management".
+For 2014, the Cadastre 2034 has stated that the evolution of the vision of the subject "Cadastre", in which having the total coverage of the municipality, region or country, is more important than having precision, considering that the data will be perfected gradually.
+Something that resembles my approach of those years, in what we called "contextual management" taking advantage of "geomatic management".

 Fit for purpose: Trend?

 The other graphic is taken from my last course of Land Management in the CIAF of Colombia, and shows how to future Cadastre 2034 has raised the participation of the users in the update of data in real time and the incorporation of information with the adjusted precision to the purpose.

 And it is that Colombia will be the pilot of a reduced exercise in which we could test the so-called "fit for purpuse" Cadastre, with disappointments of what has been done in Africa and that seems an abomination in a context where the method, the precision and the procedures have become more important than the user himself.

 We will also see the disappointment of making an "imprecise cadastre" in a place where there is already a title; which will be more than interesting.

 En GIM International has been published an extremely interesting article regarding the Cadastre “adjusted to the context”.
 As crazy as it may seem to think, the field test that has been carried out in Kenya has included factors that did not converge under the same conditions before: Government Entities, Technology and Community.